ladyjemea/Data-Engineer-Challenge/README.md

 - Calculations Tests: Test that metrics are calculated accurately and database insertion is performed as expected.

 ## Assumptions
-This project makes several assumptions, such as a consistent data schema, available Kafka topic, and specific PostgreSQL table structure.
-For a detailed list of assumptions, see assumptions.md.
+- A consistent data schema for cryptocurrency data.
+- A pre-configured Kafka topic crypto_prices.
+- A PostgreSQL table structure as outlined in the crypto_metrics table setup.
+- A local development setup with Kafka and PostgreSQL accessible without complex network configurations.
+See assumptions.md for a detailed list of assumptions.

 ## Design Decisions
-The design decisions for this project were made to balance real-time data processing, system reliability, and modularity.
-For a complete overview, refer to design_decisions.md.
+The design of this project prioritizes:
+- Real-time data processing: Using Kafka and Apache Beam for streaming and scalable data handling.
+- Error handling and retries: Built-in retry mechanisms for handling transient errors.
+- Modularity and extensibility: Separate scripts for data ingestion, processing, error handling, and visualization.
+See design_decisions.md for a comprehensive overview.

 ## Future Improvements
 - Enhanced Error Handling: Add more robust error handling and alerting mechanisms.
 - Scalability: Use consumer groups to distribute data processing across multiple instances.
 - Windowed Aggregations: Implement windowing in data_processing.py to support time-based aggregations.
-- Data Visualization: Integrate with BI tools (e.g., Grafana or Tableau) for real-time data visualization.
+- Advanced Visualization: Integrate with BI tools like Grafana or Tableau for dynamic, real-time data visualization.